kentcdodds/old-kentcdodds.com/content/blog/how-i-teach/index.md

 process of forgetting, you tell your brain "nope, this is important, keep it around please."
 The more you do that, the better you'll remember it, which is one reason why I make the material freely available and encourage people to go through it again a week after the workshop.
+(This is actually specific advice that I received from one of the authors of "Make It Stick" when I reached out to them via email).

 ## Conclusion